 Compatible connection types with PEX-a are: ASTM F1807, F1960, F2080 & F2159

 PEX-B is made using the Silane (or moisture cure) method.
 This method performs the crosslinking after extrusion with a silane chemical agent and accelerated using heat and moisture.
 This bridge crosslinking inserts a silane bridge molecule between two polyethylene chains, similar to vulcanization of rubber, and results in a much stiffer final product than PEX-a, with lower workability and typically 8x outside diameter bend radius.

 Typically, ASTM F1807 connection types are used with PEX-b, though some (e.g LegendFlex) are also compatible with expansion type fittings.
 To be sure which fittings are certified for use with your pipe, check the print stream.

 PEX-c is manufactured using the irradiation method of cross-linking and is often called the “clean method” as it does not use any chemical byproducts in the crosslinking process.
 This was the first method of crosslinking, used for cable jacketing as far back as the 1950s.
 With the Irradiation method the pipe is extruded first and then passed through an electron beam to complete the cross-linking.
 The Irradiation method provides more precise control over the degree, consistency and uniformity of cross-linking.
 This means the tubing is evenly cross-linked, with no weak links within its molecular chains.
 PEX-c has an identical molecular structure as PEX-a pipe, with the polyethylene chains linked directly through a double carbon-carbon covalent bond.

 PEX-c is flexible, expandable and has thermal memory (kink repair ability) with typically 6x outside diameter bend radius

 Compatible connection types with PEX-c are: ASTM F1807, F1960, F2080 & F2159

-Flexible and it will keep its shape.
+Flexible and it will keep its shape due to aluminum core.